 As well as being more isolated, Dacher Keltner a professor of psychology has studied how the rich are less giving than the poor which he goes on to explain in this NPR interview.

 “As we rise in wealth, along with that rise in wealth comes ideas of individuality and self-expression and autonomy and freedom — and loneliness”Dacher Keltner (professor of psychology)

 Let’s face it, money is boring

 Being obsessed with money probably does help in accumulating more though.
-Just as an athlete or musician dedicates much of their life to their craft so do many of the mega wealthy.
+Just as an athlete or musician dedicates their life to their craft so do many of the mega wealthy.
 The problem with obsessing over money is that it’s an extrinsic goal that will leave you feeling empty.
 Or as Marley puts it, it will leave you feeling poor.